Vilos92/pimpmyprose/README.md

 + Use for loop with context set to pass all user ids for follow alongside pimps, since cannot use a function inside the template must use beforehand %}
 + Auto create userProfile if none exists for user
 + Following and unfollowing needs to show number change on page from Ajax
++ Do form validation for registration with JQUERY (frontend, backend is done)